KazakhStallion/PokerStars_Advisor/README.md

 # PokerStars_Advisor
 A real-time computer vision–based decision system designed to analyze online poker gameplay directly from live screen captures and provide Game Theory Optimal (GTO) strategy recommendations.
+The proposed system automatically detects and interprets key visual elements of the poker table, including player cards, community cards, chip stacks, bets, and pot sizes, using a combination of object detection, optical character recognition (OCR), and image segmentation techniques.
+These extracted features are dynamically integrated to reconstruct the full game state in real time.
+A GTO solver module then evaluates the reconstructed state and computes optimal actions such as fold, call, or raise, along with corresponding bet sizes.